alaznar/alaznar/README.md

 ## Hi there 👋

+This is my first [Python Project](Garmin Data.md) I publish on my GitHub repository

 <!--
 **alaznar/alaznar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.